iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> USELESS.
+A close relative with this app tested positive (twice) and tried to self-report as positive on the app, which you need a PIN from the Virginia health department to do.
+He never received the PIN even after reaching out 2+ times to VDH via email.
+Crickets.
+No response at all.
+Complete and utter failure from VDH.<br> :date: __2021-01-21 23:39:23__

+> 👎👎👎🤢🤢🤢<br> :date: __2021-01-21 06:18:22__

+> The app doesn't work.
+So I uninstalled it.<br> :date: __2021-01-17 22:47:59__

+> I dont believe in the kungflu so do u really think i care if i get it, im not a panzy, i can handle a virus.
+And i wont get VAXXED either.
+Im not scared in the slightest, id literally walk thru a hospital infected with kungflu cuz im not scared, unlike u lil snowflakes out here.
+Why dont amish have kungflu?
+Cuz they dont have tv!
+The kungflu and the masks are a joke, just like Biden supporters!<br> :date: __2021-01-17 07:26:23__

 > I never installed it and it still ended up installed on my phone, waste of space<br> :date: __2021-01-13 07:59:40__

 > Notifications on this app depend on VDH calling you and giving you a pin number once you're confirmed positive.
 We had a positive in our house over 2 weeks ago and VDH never provided a pin and we were never able to notify using the app which makes this whole thing useless if it can't be quickly used.<br> :date: __2021-01-11 19:12:50__